infolock/jsLibs/README.md

 This repo is to house some simple JS resources that can help with understanding the language, OOP and whatever else.

+I'll list everything out here one day... there is also a lot of redundant code/backups and blah blah blah that i've kept.  one day, this house'll be clean.

 JHSortLib.js
 ----------------